ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 # LL(n) Grammars

--   In an LL(n) grammar, tokens are analyzed "from left to right," that is, in the order in which they are produced by the *lexer*.
+-   In an LL(n) grammar, tokens are analyzed "from left to right," that is, in the order in which they are produced by the lexer.

--   The number $n$ in the notation LL(n) indicates that $n$ *look-ahead* tokens are needed to correctly interpret the syntax: that is, the $n$ subsequent tokens are examined to interpret the current token (similar to how `unread_char` works in our *lexer*).
+-   The number $n$ in the notation LL(n) indicates that $n$ *look-ahead* tokens are needed to correctly interpret the syntax: that is, the $n$ subsequent tokens are examined to interpret the current token (similar to how `unread_char` works in our lexer).

 -   Consequently, our format for describing scenes is of type LL(1) because: